 Estate duty is charged at two progressive rates:

-These rates have been stable for several years, but tax is inherently subject to change.
+These rates remain unchanged for the 2025–2026 tax year, but tax legislation is always subject to amendment.
 Executors should verify the rates that apply at the date of death.

 Capital gains tax at death

-- Primary residence relief: The standard primary residence exclusion for natural persons can apply to gains on a main home up to the legislated limit, even on the deemed disposal at death.
+Primary residence relief: The primary residence exclusion of up to R2 000 000 of capital gain can apply to gains on a main home, even on the deemed disposal at death.

-- Retirement interests and certain insurance policies: Interests in approved retirement funds and certain categories of long-term insurance are specifically excluded from the deemed disposal at death.
+Retirement interests and certain insurance policies: Interests in approved retirement funds and certain categories of long-term insurance are excluded from the deemed disposal.

 Special rules for common asset classes